oxysoft/stable-diffusion-webui/README.md

 ## Core/Plugin Refactor Progress

+If you wish to contribute and speed things up, this is the current state of things:

 - Many modules have been moved to plugins, they must be reviewed one by one and adapted into its Plugin class
 - StableDiffusionPlugin is complex and broken up into several files.
    - The processing stuff can probably stay.